SDK Application Reference

 SimpleView_XYZ48

-: This sample program demonstrates how to parse and display depth maps in XYZ format.
+: demonstrates how to parse and display depth maps in XYZ format.

 SimpleView_Point3D_XYZ48

-: This sample program demonstrates how to acquire 3D point cloud data represented in xyz48 format.
+: demonstrates how to acquire 3D point cloud data represented in xyz48 format.

 Sample_v2